-"And even though I kept asking her in staff meetings how she was doing and if she was comfortable in her job, she didn't say anything.
+"And although I kept asking her in staff meetings how she was doing and whether she felt comfortable in her job, she didn't say anything.

 On the couch.